Company News

 We help utility planning teams accelerate interconnections without sacrificing reliability.

-We’re also developing and deploying dynamic operating envelopes – which allow utilities to provide flexible, state-varying interconnection restrictions.
-This gives utilities the ability to support a much higher penetration of DERs.
+Our dynamic operating envelopes – which allow utilities to provide flexible, state-varying interconnection restrictions -- helps utilities speed up the interconnection of EV fleets, industrial loads, and distributed generation where local grid constraints would otherwise require upgrades.
+This gives utilities the ability to support a higher penetration of DERs and help community members access time-limited grant funding.

-These are two tools that make interconnection faster and more flexible, providing a big boost to customer satisfaction and giving the utility more resources to call upon for local grid support.
+Ultimately we're helping utilities use locational data and real-time visibility of DERs to make the interconnection process faster and more flexible, providing a big boost to customer satisfaction and giving the utility more resources to call upon for local grid support.

 Screenshot showing controls interface

-As hundreds, or thousands, or tens of thousands of DERs connect to your system, it can feel overwhelming.
+A widely-discussed area that we support is DER management.
+As hundreds, thousands, or tens of thousands of DERs connect to your system, it can feel overwhelming.

-Our software makes the management of these resources easier and more automated.
-We provide the ability to control both customer- and utility-owned DERs in a single, vendor-agnostic interface.
-Utilities can group devices by program or device type or aggregator and send instructions to fleets of devices at a time.
+Our software simplifies the management of a diverse set of local resources.
+We provide the ability to control both customer- and utility-owned DERs in a single interface, partnering with leading Edge DERMS and aggregator partners.
+Utilities can group devices by program, device type, or even location on a specific feeder and send instructions to fleets of devices.
 If a customer opts-out or a device fails to respond, the software automatically shifts instructions to other devices to ensure the overall goal is achieved.

-This approach provides a more reliable response from flexible loads and local generation – helping to call upon DERs less often while achieving better results.
-It also complements rate-centric approaches like time-of-use rates and discounted overnight EV charging.
+This approach incorporates a reliable feedback loop using data from flexible loads and local generation – helping to call upon DERs less often while achieving better results.
+It complements rate-centric approaches like time-of-use rates and discounted overnight EV charging with more active control.

 Importantly, our approach is grid-aware, meaning that our software considers current grid conditions (see investment #1 above) when determining how to dispatch devices.
-This “grid-aware orchestration” is typically only found by combining an ADMS with a same-vendor DERMS platform.
-Our software helps improve safety and reliability for a fraction of that cost and complexity.
+This “grid-aware orchestration” unlocks the opportunity to use DERs to actively manage feeder-level network capacity in addition to reducing network-wide peak demand.

 Screenshot showing multi-level coordination between G&T provider and distribution utility